Importance of Proper Footwear

 - Limit daily wear of high heels

 Children do not need shoes until they begin walking.
-Once they start to walk, measuring your child’s feet and checking for signs of too large or small shoes is very important.
+Once they start to walk, measuring your child’s feet and checking for signs of a too large or small shoe is very important.
 A shoe that shifts too much is a sign of being too large.
 Physical signs of children’s shoes being too small include redness, calluses and blisters.
 If your child is removing his or her shoes often, it may be a behavioral sign of poor fit.
 Check your child’s foot regularly for recent growth and ill-fitting shoes.

 One of the most important factors of a shoe is the material it is made of.
 Softer and pliable materials tend to be more comfortable and are preferred when standing for long periods of time.
-Shoes with harder materials can offer more protection depending on your activity or occupation.
+Footwear with harder materials can offer more protection depending on your activity or occupation.

 Evaluation and Prevention

 Foot and ankle orthopedic surgeons work to both prevent and remedy foot problems.
 Choosing proper footwear is the first step in self-prevention.

 Set up an appointment with Stacy A. Bacon, MD for an evaluation of your feet and footwear.
 Call for an appointment 281.917.5523.
 For general inquiries, contact us online or by calling 281.664.2117.